MEET OUR TEAM

 Anne plans, directs, and leads Horizons’ individual giving fundraising activities and relationships.
 Prior to joining Horizons, Anne served as Director of Development at the Barker Adoption Foundation and practiced law at Akin Gump.
 Anne has been active in educational and charitable fundraising.

 Anne grew up in the Washington, DC area and has enjoyed raising her family here.

 Ana Claudia Davila, Director of Family and School Engagement

-Ana has worked and volunteered in several nonprofits in the D.C. metro area in Communications, Community Outreach and Workshop implementation.
+Ana has worked and volunteered in several nonprofits in the DC metro area in communications, community outreach, and workshop implementation.
 Her previous experience includes a year term of service as an AmeriCorps volunteer.
 Prior to Horizons she worked in social services and program coordination for the Arlington Partnership for Affordable Housing.
-Ana is passionate about empowering low-income families through affordable housing, economic development and most importantly, education.
+Ana is passionate about empowering low-income families through affordable housing, economic development, and most important, education.

 Ana grew up in South America where she received a bachelor’s degree in Law and also graduated in the U.S. with a B.A. in Communications from the University of Maryland-College Park.
 Ana’s fondest memories include weekends of family gatherings while enjoying her grandma’s delicious food, as well as trips around Peru’s highlands and family hiking times.